codename0og/RiFornet_Vocoder/README.md

 **NOTE**:

 There are Three checkpoints available so far where you can grab them from 🤗:
-  - HiFormer 24khz (trained for roughly 117K~ steps on LibriTTS (360 + 100) and 40 hours of other English datasets.)
+  - RiFornet 24khz (trained for roughly 117K~ steps on LibriTTS (360 + 100) and 40 hours of other English datasets.)
-  - HiFormer 44.1khz (trained for roughly 280K~ steps on a Large (more than 1100 hours) private Multilingual dataset, covering Arabic, Persian, Japanese, English, Russian and also Singing voice in Chinese and Japanese with Quranic recitations in Arabic. **This is the best checkpoint available so far.**
+  - RiFornet 44.1khz (trained for roughly 280K~ steps on a Large (more than 1100 hours) private Multilingual dataset, covering Arabic, Persian, Japanese, English, Russian and also Singing voice in Chinese and Japanese with Quranic recitations in Arabic. **This is the best checkpoint available so far.**
-  - HiFTNet 44.1khz (trained for ~100K steps, on a similar dataset to HiFormer 44.1khz, but slightly smaller and no singing voice.)
+  - HiFTNet 44.1khz (trained for ~100K steps, on a similar dataset to RiFornet 44.1khz, but slightly smaller and no singing voice.)

 Ideally I wanted to train them all up to 1M steps, but I don't think I can do that for a while. so, while the quality should be reasonably good, you may still want to fine-tune them on your downstream task.